changlinli/shuangrimu/posts/elm-extensible-unions-error-messages.md

 Indeed we can capture our reasoning in a very straightforward algorithm.
-Assume we have a type error between two row types `A` and `B` for a given expression `E`, at least one of which is polymorphic, take the row type that has two
+Assume we have a type error between two row types `A` and `B` for a given expression `E`, at least one of which is polymorphic, take the row type that has too many rows in it and call it `A`.
+Label the other one `B`.

 Because inference has already run, we know the type of every subexpression with `E`.